KUL-recon-lab/pyliverlesionseg/README.md

 * The input image for the CNN model is in NIFTI format.

 * pre-processing: the raw image needs to be pre-processed before being put into the CNN model.
 The codes for pre-processing the raw image can be found in pyliverlesionseg/CNN_liver_lesion_seg_CT_MR_functions.py.
   1. The raw image should first be cropped so that the cropped image only contains the whole abdomen in the transaxial slice and the full liver in the z direction.
-This via the function 'crop_ct_image' (for CT) or 'crop_mr_image' (for MR) in pyliverlesionseg.CNN_liver_lesion_seg_CT_MR_functions.py.
-These two functions will generate a bounding box saved in an excel file.
+This can be done via the function 'crop_ct_image' (for CT) or 'crop_mr_image' (for MR) in pyliverlesionseg.CNN_liver_lesion_seg_CT_MR_functions.py.
+These two functions will generate a bounding box saved in a csv file.
 You can also define a bounding box by yourself.
   2. After that, the cropped image needs to be resampled to an isotropic voxel size of 3 mm.
   3. The cropped and resampled CT needs to be clipped between -200 HU and 200 HU and normalized through linear mapping to an intensity range of [-0.5, 0.5].
 The cropped and resampled MR needs to be clipped between the minimal intensity of the MR and minimum intensity + 0.8 * the intensity range of the MR and normalized through linear mapping to an intensity range of [-0.5, 0.5].
   4. The ground truth liver segmentation should also be cropped by using the bounding box and and resampled to an isotropic voxel size of 3 mm.